solarisDigitalAssets/docs/docs/API_Guide.md

 ### Processing a Withdrawal

-To issue a Withdrawal on behalf of the customer, the partner creates a new Withdrawal object and provides a `reference` value, which MUST be unique across all Withdrawals of this partner and serves as idempotency key.
+To issue a Withdrawal on behalf of the customer, the partner creates a new Withdrawal object and provides a `reference` value, which MUST be unique across all Transactions of this partner and serves as idempotency key.

 The Withdrawal is then registered on the platform and validated, after which the customer (as an Account holder) MUST approve the Withdrawal.
 See [Transaction Approvals].

-Once Withdrawal is validated and approved, the platform proceeds to creating corresponding Account Transactions, and then queues the Withdrawal for processing.
+Once Withdrawal is validated and approved, the platform proceeds to queueing the Withdrawal for processing.

 Periodically multiple Withdrawals from the same Wallet are grouped together in a single blockchain-level transaction, which is signed and eventually broadcasted.
-At this moment the platform creates a corresponding Transaction that charges the processing fee, which  matches the network fees, on the partner Entity Account.
+At this moment the platform creates a corresponding
+Withdrawal Processing Transaction that charges the processing fee, which  matches the network fees, on the partner Entity Account.

 Withdrawals are NOT going to be processed if the partner Entity Account cannot pay the processing fees.

+After a corresponding blockchain-level transaction is broadcasted on the network, all included Withdrawals are completed and their blockchain reference attributes are updated.

 See: